Library: Policy

 2. It is the program owner's responsibility to initiate the certification process and provide required documentation.
 Programs are not required to have a current provider contract to request certification.

-3. The stars outreach specialist notifies Licensing staff when Form 07LC025E, Request for Child Care Center Star Certification, or Form 07LC027E, Request for Family Child Care Home Star Certification, is received.
-Licensing staff notify the stars outreach specialist (SOS) when concern exists.
-The SOS determines when certification criteria are met by reviewing the case file and documentation submitted by the program.
+3. The stars outreach specialist notifies Licensing staff and designated CCS staff when online request for certification information and required documentation is received.
+Licensing staff and designated CCS staff notify the stars outreach specialist when concern exists.
+The stars outreach specialist determines when certification criteria are met by reviewing the case and documentation submitted by the program.

-4. The program's case file of up to 24 months is considered, including the case file from previous licenses.
-When a program files a grievance, per Oklahoma Administrative Code (OAC) 340:110-1-15, the violation is not considered as part of an approval or reason for denial or reduction while pending an Oklahoma Human Services (OKDHS) decision.
+4. The program's case record of up to 12 months is considered, including the case record from previous licenses.
+When a program files a grievance, per Oklahoma Administrative Code (OAC) 340:110-1-15, the violation is not considered as part of an approval or reason for denial or reduction while pending an Oklahoma Human Services decision.

-5. (a) When making the determination to deny or reduce the certification, Licensing staff considers:
+5. (a) When making the determination to deny or reduce the certification, designated Child Care Services (CCS) staff considers:

 (1) the number of serious non-compliances or substantiated complaints;